Sunlight8169/SmartNotes-AI/README.md

-# 🎓 SmartNotes AI — Your Study Assistant
+# 🎓 SmartNotes AI — MY Study Assistant

 A RAG-based intelligent document assistant that lets you chat with your PDFs and study notes.